ultralytics/ultralytics/docs/datasets/obb/dota-v2.md

 !!! warning

-    Please be aware that all images and associated annotations in the DOTAv2 dataset can be used for academic purposes only, but any commercial use is prohibited.
+    Please note that all images and associated annotations in the DOTAv2 dataset can be used for academic purposes, but commercial use is prohibited.
 Your understanding and respect for the dataset creators' wishes are greatly appreciated!

 !!! example "Train Example"